Skip to Content

 I like to know the reasons too, rather than just read another rule!

 If that happens in the hold, no one will know and the results would be catastrophic.
 If it happened in the cabin, the fire could be put out very quickly and likely not much damage will have occurred.
-The chances are slim of this happening in either location, but because it’s a risk, all batteries are covered by this blanket rule and as luggage is scanned before being loaded on to the plane, this is another reason why a TSA lock is important so they can remove the item without buggering up your padlock.
+The chances are slim of this happening (except for my friend!), but because it’s a risk, all batteries are covered by this blanket rule and as luggage is scanned before being loaded on to the plane, this is another reason why a TSA lock is important so they can remove the item without buggering up your padlock.

-And here’s a tip: your device will charge much faster and you’ll get more charges out of your power bank the shorter the cable.
+And here’s a tip: your device will charge much faster and you’ll get more charges out of your power bank the shorter the cable, and if you turn your phone off, or at least put it in flight mode.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.